 Research shows that consumers with an emotional connection to a brand have a 306% higher lifetime value, stay with a brand longer, and are much more likely to recommend brands.

-7. Take on technology
+7. Take On Technology

 To deliver those magical customer experiences and deliver on your data-exchange promise, you must be able to collect and manage your data-driven customer insights from all touch points at all times, and then act on them.